ChrisMuir/psa-scrape/README.md

 - Open Command Prompt / Terminal.
 CD to the directory that contains the `scrape.py` file.
 - Run `python scrape.py https://www.psacard.com/auctionprices/baseball-cards/1972-topps/roberto-clemente/values/190786`
   * NOTE: you may need to use `python3` in place of `python` in the command.
-- The script will take 7-10 seconds to run, and will save a Excel file to your local directory containing all of the sales data on the 1972 Topps Clemente card.
+- The script will take 7-10 seconds to run, and will save a CSV file to `~/psa-scrape/data` containing all of the sales data on the 1972 Topps Clemente card.

 ## Data